 Emotions define who we are.
 They make us human.
 But they aren’t always rational.

-Building emotional connection through sales is one of the best ways to turn a skeptical prospect into an interested potential buyer.
+Building emotional connections is one of the best ways to turn a skeptical prospect into an interested potential buyer.

 The evidence is clear.